usnistgov/WIPP/README.md

 ### Important security information
-The WIPP framework is currently in beta version and instructions are provided for deploying a testing instance of the system.
+The WIPP framework deployment instructions are provided for deploying a testing instance of the system.
+Additional configurations may be required for a secure and scalable deployment.
-*The Web Image Processing Pipelines system (WIPP) version 3.0.0-beta does not include any web security management.
-WIPP 3.0.0-beta allows unrestricted uploading of files via the web browser interface and the uploaded files interact with the file system as well as with an instance of MongoDB database.
-WIPP 3.0.0-beta is intended for deployment on private networks behind a firewall.
-Future releases will include account and upload access management.*
+*We recommend deployments on private networks behind a firewall.*

 ## User Guide